dojo/docs/dojox/widget/FilePicker.rst

 Introduction
 ============

-The file picker extends the rolling list to add file-specific styling (folder/file icons), as well as the concept of file system heirarchy.
+The file picker extends the rolling list to add file-specific styling (folder/file icons), as well as the concept of file system hierarchy.

 =====
 Usage